 What is the sweet spot for public speaking?

 Studying the common traits of the great orators is helpful for anyone wishing to improve as a speaker.
-Not because we are aiming to transform you into Martin Luther-King in order to deliver your next internal team meeting update.
-But because the first thing you notice is that key messages land much better with audiences when communicators use a very deliberate, slower pace of delivery.
+Not because you need to transform into Martin Luther-King in order to deliver your next internal team meeting update.
+But because the first thing you’ll notice is that messages land much better with audiences when communicators are deliberate about varying the pace at which they speak.
+Going slower for impact and authority, and faster for engagement and passion.

-The average person speaks at 180-190 words per minute (wpm) in everyday conversation.
-But in presentations, fuelled by a little (or a lot) of nervous energy, the dial often flies past 200wpm.
+The average person speaks at 180-210 words per minute (wpm) in everyday conversation.
+But in presentations, fuelled by a little (or a lot) of nervous energy, the dial often flies past 220wpm.
 You appear less confident, keen to “just get it over with” or even lacking care and conviction in what you are saying.
-And the biggest problem is, you could have the best scripted words, and fantastic slides which you have slaved over.
-But if you deliver at 200+wpm there’s every chance your audience will not have time to hear what you have to say, let alone take it in.
+And the bigger problem is, you could have the best scripted words, and fantastic slides which you have slaved over.
+But if you deliver it all at 220+wpm (or all just at one pace) there’s every chance your audience will not have time to hear what you have to say, or interest in what you say, let alone to take it all in.
 At best your messages are diluted, at worst, lost entirely.

 “Aim for a bracket of around 120-170 wpm.
 The difference in impact on the audience - in terms of engagement and recall - is remarkable.